Berlin

 Should you rent a car or is everything accessible by public transport?+

-Which unmissable starred restaurants near the luxury hotels?+
+Which unmissable starred restaurants near the palaces?+

 Do rates vary much by season in Berlin?+

 Yes, the gap hits 30-40% between high and low season.
-High season (May-June, September-October): 320-450 € per night in a luxury hotel.
+High season (May-June, September-October): 320-450 € per night in a palace.
 Low season (January-March, November): 220-280 €.
 Avoid trade fairs (IFA in September, ITB in March) that send prices soaring.
-Winter packages (spa-gastronomy) offer the best value: 3 nights + dinner + spa for 1 200-1 500 € in a double room.
+Winter packages (spa-dining) offer the best value: 3 nights + dinner + spa for 1,200-1,500 € in a double room.

 Continue exploring